MrDogeBro/quicknav/README.md

 ### Adding Quicknav to Your Shell

-Adding quicknav to your shell is increadably easy.
+Adding quicknav to your shell is incredibly easy.
 You just need to add the following line to your shells configuration file and replace `shell_name` with the name of your shell.
 The shells listed below are the only shells that are currently supported.
 Other shells may work but are not guaranteed to.
 If you would like another shell to be supported, please head over to [feedback in the discussions tab](https://github.com/MrDogeBro/quicknav/discussions/categories/feedback).